-After 7305h operation of a diesel engine of our company, cracks were found on the piston skirt of the third cylinder.
+After 7305 hours of operation of a diesel engine in our company, cracks were found on the piston skirt of the third cylinder.

-In order to find out the cause of cracking, we dissected the piston skirt and comprehensively analyzed and judged the chemical composition, mechanical properties, macrostructure, macro morphology and microstructure of the fracture.
+To determine the cause of the cracking, we dissected the piston skirt and conducted a comprehensive analysis and evaluation of the fracture’s chemical composition, mechanical properties, macrostructure, macro morphology, and microstructure.

 1. Technical requirements for piston skirt